yashsakhuja/GymBrain/README.md

 ### Step 3: Data Processing & Prompt Engineering
 We apply advanced prompt engineering to process the scraped data and format the exercises in a user-friendly list.
 Each exercise comes with a YouTube video link to guide you through proper execution.

-Update the Prompts with Fitness Goals
+Updating the Prompts with Fitness Goals

 ### Step 4: WhatsApp Integration with Twilio
 All of this is integrated with Twilio’s WhatsApp API, ensuring you receive a daily WhatsApp message with a list of exercises, complete with links to video demonstrations.